cbevins/gedcom-reader/SVELTE_SETUP.md

 ## 1 - Create a Blank Remote Github Repository

 First, go to Github and create a new repository *without* a README, .gitignore, or license file.
 I usually use the same name for both the Github.com remote repository and the Sveltekit project directory.
+In this example, the project and repo names are **project-directory**.

 ## 2 - Create a Sveltekit Project